Company Organization, Licenses, and Permits

 Sole-proprietor.
-The business is owner by an individual, as opposed to a partnership or corporation.
-Most self-employed groomers are sole-proprietors.
+The business is owned by an individual instead of a partnership or corporation.
+Most self-employed groomers are sole proprietors.

 Limited-Liability Company.
-Often termed LLC’s these are companies who owners and managers enjoy limited liability and some tax benefits, but avoid some restrictions associated with “S” corporations.
-Once again there are different types of LLC’s and you should secure professional assistance before forming one.
+Often termed LLCs, these are companies whose owners and managers enjoy limited liability and some tax benefits but avoid some restrictions associated with “S” corporations.
+Once again, there are different types of LLCs, and you should secure professional assistance before forming one.

-It is common for individual groomers operating as one-person businesses to either be a sole-proprietorship or “S” corporation.
-You can always start as a sole-proprietor and later take another company form.
+It is common for individual groomers operating as one-person businesses to either be a sole proprietorship or an “S” corporation.
+You can start as a sole proprietor and later take another company form.

-Two of the most popular reasons for forming company organizations are asset protection and tax planning.
-The sole-proprietor and his or her personal assets are the obvious targets should litigation arise as a result of perhaps a pet injured or killed under their care.
+Asset protection and tax planning are two of the most popular reasons for forming company organizations.
+The sole proprietor and his or her personal assets are the obvious targets should litigation arise as a result of perhaps a pet injured or killed under their care.

-We have another recommendation that is vitally important.
+We have another vitally important recommendation.
 Before you form a company with an attorney, review your plan with a Certified Public Accountant with a great local reputation for small business.

-You would be amazed the responses our clients have shared.
-One time the groomer said their accountant advised them to wait 30 days and form the company in January instead of December.
-Thereby the groomer saved $2,000 which would have been required had the company formed and operated in December.
-That’s a very simple example but there have been many more.
+You would be amazed by the responses our clients have shared.
+The groomer once said their accountant advised them to wait 30 days and form the company in January instead of December.
+Thereby the groomer saved $2,000, which would have been required had the company formed and operated in December.
+That’s a very simple example, but there have been many more.

-Sometimes when we form companies we go back and forth between the accountant and the attorney like a restless dog pacing to get out of a cage.
+Sometimes when we form companies, we go back and forth between the accountant and the attorney like a restless dog pacing to get out of a cage.
 However, it’s always worked out to our benefit.
-We’ve also had great experiences using the services of a professional who is both an attorney and a CPA.
+We’ve also had great experiences using the services of a professional attorney and a CPA.
 Now that’s convenient.

-Once you know the form of your company you must register it with local, state and federal government.
-If you will have even one employee there are additional registrations to act as an “employer” such as acquiring an Employer Identification Number “EIN” with the IRS Dept. of Treasure (U.S. groomers).
+Once you know the form of your company, you must register it with local, state, and federal governments.
+If you have even one employee, there are additional registrations to act as an “employer,” such as acquiring an Employer Identification Number “EIN” with the IRS Dept. of Treasure (U.S. groomers).

 License & Permits

 Career seekers often confuse vocational licenses with business licenses and permits.
 Use the term “vocational licensing” when you talk about groomers required to pass mandatory education and testing and meet additional standards applied to their profession.
 That’s still in the future as no U.S. has yet to legislate vocational licensing for groomers.
 Unlike groomers, hairstylists for people are vocationally licensed.
-If they own a business, the business must also have a business license to operate.
+If they own a business, they must also have a business license.
 The latter simply means a permit to operate as a business in a specific jurisdiction issuing the license.

 A business license doesn’t endorse them as being vocationally licensed.
 The latter indicates that the hairstylist has taken and passed required education and tests and met specified standards of service performance.
-We don’t mean to be redundant but the confusion among groomers is very prevalent.
+We don’t mean to be redundant, but confusion among groomers is very prevalent.